isomerpages/govtech-life-covid/index.md

 notification: Here's a notification bar you can use!
 sections:
     - hero:
-        title: Home is Singapore2
+        title: Home is Singapore
         subtitle:
         background: /images/hero_banner.jpg
         button:
         url: